leadingsystems/lsjs/README.md

 with a binder script which combines all your work in one single file and it also optimizes, minimizes and caches it.

-Besides the powerful templating engine, LSJS offers you bi-directional data-binding and much more.
+Besides the powerful templating engine, LSJS offers you an MVC architecture, bi-directional data-binding, helpful core modules and much more.

-- Nice way to organize and modularize JS applications

-- MVC (-ish)

-- powerful templating system that is designed especially for people who like the way that PHP code can be used to create HTML output and want the same, easy way to create HTML output with JS.

-- useful core modules

 #### How to use LSJS
 The following explanation can easily be followed with the little example projects